martincostello/blog/source/2023-07-11-upgrading-to-dotnet-8-part-2-automation-is-our-friend.md

 ## Stiching things together

-At this point we have a workflow that does our updates for us and another that rebases the branch when it needs it, but both of these workflows need to be run manually.
+At this point we have a workflow that does our version updates for us and another that rebases the branch when it needs it, but both of these workflows need to be run manually.
 That's not very automated, is it?

-What if we could automate the automation (whoa, meta) to run the workflows for us when we need them?
+What if we could automate the automation (whoa, meta) to run the workflows for us when we need them to?
 What if we could run the workflows for _all_ of the repositories we're testing .NET previews with?
 That sounds like something that would really save us some time each month.

 ### Checking for new releases

 - [A workflow][dotnet-release] checks the [dotnet/core][dotnet-release-notes] repository for changes to the `release-notes/**/releases.json` file(s).
-- When changes are found, which usually implies a new release is available, the workflow [raises a repository dispatch event][github-api-create-repo-dispatch] named `dotnet_release`.
+- When changes are found, which _usually_ implies a new release is available, the workflow [raises a repository dispatch event][github-api-create-repo-dispatch] named `dotnet_release`.
 - This event triggers the [`update-dotnet-sdks`][update-dotnet-sdks] workflow which runs the `update-dotnet-sdk` workflow in each repository that has opted-in to the automation for the `main` branch.
 This isn't run for `dotnet-vnext` at the moment as when the release notes change there's likely a new version of .NET 6, 7 and 8 at the same time.
 Running just for `main` means we can get the .NET 6/7 updates applied to it first, and then the .NET 8 updates later as it would just create a merge conflict anyway.

 In the future I might extend this to be smarter and determine whether a preview (or not) has been released, and then run the workflow for either `main` or `dotnet-vnext` as appropriate.